NEW: My new book Pro SwiftUI is out now – level up your SwiftUI skills today! >>

 • Adding some new UI to call the appropriate methods.

-Swift’s sets already contain methods for adding, removing, and checking for an element, but we’re going to add our own around them so we can use objectWillChange to notify SwiftUI that changes occurred, and also call a save() method so the user’s changes are persisted.
+Swift’s sets already contain methods for adding, removing, and checking for an element, but we’re going to add our own around them we can call a save() method so the user’s changes are persisted.
 This in turn means we can mark the favorites set using private access control, so we can’t accidentally bypass our methods and miss out saving.

 Create a new Swift file called Favorites.swift, replace its Foundation import with SwiftUI, then give it this code: